 - Conduct HIV and AIDS workshops with a maximum of 25 church leaders in different townships in Pietermaritzburg where HIV and AIDS stigma is still a huge problem.

-- Identify 50 of the neediest orphaned and vulnerable children who will be part of Back to School.
+- Support 50 of the neediest orphaned and vulnerable children through Back to School.

 - Encourage people to adhere to their HIV treatment and provide spiritual support to people living with HIV in 30 support groups.

-- Conduct 25 church-based trainings on HIV stigma with the aim to reach 1,450 people.
+- Conduct 25 church-based training sessions on HIV stigma with the aim of reaching 1,450 people.